riscv-software-src/riscv-perf-model/README.md

 # olympia
-A RISC-V CPU Trace-Drirven Performance Model based on the Sparta Modeling Framework.
+Currently an extraction of the Map/Spara Example Performance Model based on the Sparta Modeling Framework.
+Intentions to expand to a fully featured Core/MSS performance model are in the works.

 # Build Directions